 Data Scientist is generally a more senior position involving more technical expertise.
 Data analytics can be considered a more entry-level field; it’s more narrowly focused on business intelligence (BI), which might remove barriers to entry for people who have the skills but not the degree.

-Traditionally speaking, the difference has been rooted in professional and educational backgrounds, with Data Scientists typically earning graduate-level, or higher, degrees.
+Traditionally speaking, the difference has been rooted in professional and educational backgrounds, with Data Scientists typically earning graduate-level, or higher, degrees, while Data Analysts can enter the field with a bachelor’s degree and specialized data analytics training.
 Increasingly, a distinction is found in the tools different data professionals rely on, too: Data Scientists tend to have more experience working in more programming languages—less Excel, more Python—or with other relevant technology.

 Here are some of the other differences between Data Analysts and Data Scientists.

 Data Scientists Use Python (and More)

 When it came to what technology data professionals were using, Excel emerged as the most widely used tool in the Digital Skills Survey, at close to 81 percent.
 This was followed by SQL, Python, and Tableau.